JonKing93/pfdf/docs/tutorials/assessment.rst

     * - Accumulation
       - Description
     * - ``area_km2``
-      - The total catchment area for each point in kilometers^2.
+      - The total catchment area for each point in square kilometers (km²).
     * - ``burned_area_km2``
-      - The burned catchment area for each point in kilometers^2.
+      - The burned catchment area for each point in square kilometers (km²).
     * - ``nretainments``
       - The number of debris-flow retainment features above each point.